 There are countless areas in and around your home that can be enhanced with stone.
 This black stacked stone tile doorway ushers people into the room with style.
 The honed granite makes an elegant backdrop for the rest of the room’s furnishings, and lets you use a wide range of accent colors, which can pop against the black and white stone, such as those turquoise throw pillows.

 3. Built-In Benches

 A stacked stone facade doesn’t need to be confined to the indoors; this multi-dimensional honed limestone makes a stunning statement in this pool area.
 Used to line the steps, the benches, fireplace, and waterfall feature in the pool, the crisp stone pieces create a contemporary, yet natural design that works beautifully in the outdoors.

 4. Rustic Backsplash

 The kitchen backsplash is one of the most unique areas in the home, able to be tiled in any material or style.
 If you want your backsplash to have a more rustic, less polished appearance consider a white stacked stone veneer in a split face finish.
-The shadows cast over the tiles by the cabinet lighting add a lot of dimension and visual interest to the stone, enhancing the kitchen design.
+The shadows cast over the tiles by the cabinet lighting add a lot of dimensions and visual interest to the stone, enhancing the kitchen design.